-- High school transcript indicates GPA of 2.5 or above. - Transcript analysis shows successful completion of appropriate high school curriculum or GED certificate. - Standardized achievement test in the form of ACT or SAT is completed and results are reported to Hesston College. - ACT Reading Score is 12 or above. - SAT Reading Score is 330 or above. - ASSET Reading raw score of 15 or above (ASSET accepted for non-traditional students only). - Shows academic readiness to do first-year, college-level work.
+- High school transcript indicates GPA of 2.5 or above, and college transcript(s) (if applicable) indicates GPA of 1.5 or above - Transcript analysis shows successful completion of appropriate high school curriculum or GED certificate. - Standardized achievement test in the form of ACT or SAT is completed and results are reported to Hesston College. - ACT Reading Score is 15 or above and ACT Composite Score is 15 or above. - SAT Reading Score is 410 or above and SAT Cumulative Score is 1100 or above. - ASSET Reading scaled score of 30 or above (ASSET accepted for transfer students without an ACT or SAT score or students who have been out of high school for at least one year). - Shows academic readiness to do first-year, college-level work.